By Don Koenig

 1Jo 5:13 These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God.

 I also get tired of teachers telling people that if they were truly saved they would not be in bondage to sin.
-They then insinuate that these people were never truly saved and they need to come down again at their altar call or rally and this time "really mean it" when they confess Jesus as Lord and this time "really get saved"!
+They then insinuate that these people were never truly saved and they need to come down again at their altar call or rally, but this time "really mean it" when they confess Jesus as Lord, and this time "really get saved"!

 I have news, in most cases the only reason these people are at your church or rally at all is because they are not really living like they want to live.
 This is evidence that they most likely have already been saved since they find themselves doing "what they do not want to do" (Rom 7:19-20).
 The Spirit in them is at war with the flesh.
 Why would any unbeliever even care to go to your rally if they already heard the gospel, confessed Jesus, and nothing happened?
 It is not logical.